iirisarri/CrashCourse-Phylogenomics/README.md

 ## EXTRA: Bayesian Inference
 The next step would be to run a Bayesian analysis using [Phylobayes](https://github.com/bayesiancook/phylobayes/tree/master), however, due to time constraints, we will provide you with the Bayesian topology.
-Compare it with the maximum likelihood one and check if you find any difference.
+Compare it with the maximum likelihood one and check if you find any differences.

-This is the command we used for phylobayes
+Here are the commands we used for phylobayes.

 ```sh
 #Chain 1